Amin2323/WeatherConditionWebApp/README.md

 # Network Architecture a Practical Approach

-## Air Qaulity Measurement System
+## Air Quality Measurement System

-This Repository is belongs to the Air Qaulity Measurement System Project which contains all software artifacts.
+This Repository is belongs to the Air Quality Measurement System Project which contains all software artifacts.
 The documentation about the project progress and organization stuff is available in Wiki.

 ## Overview
 --------------------------